-- 01. Produce the technical documentation of the automation, which must include at least the following documents: overall layout drawing (e.g. fig. 1), electrical wiring diagram (e.g. fig. 5), risk assessment and solutions adopted, manufacturer's declaration of conformity for all devices used (use appendix 1).
-"EC declaration of conformity for components of WS2S". - 02.
-Affix a dataplate on the door, specifying at least the following data: type of automation, name and address of manufacturer (responsible for commissioning), serial number, year of construction and CE mark.
+01. Produce the technical documentation of the automation, which must include at least the following documents: overall layout drawing (e.g. fig. 3), electrical wiring diagram (e.g. fig. 26), risk assessment and solutions adopted, manufacturer's declaration of conformity for all

-- 03. Permanently attach to the gate the label supplied in the pack, regarding the procedure for manual locking/release of the gearmotor. - 04.
-Compile and provide the automation owner with the declaration of conformity (use appendix 2) - 05.
-Prepare and provide the automation owner with the User's guide; for this purpose appendix 3 "User's guide" may be used as an example (chapter 11.3). - 06.
-Prepare and provide the owner with the form "Maintenance schedule", containing all maintenance instructions for all devices in the automation - 07.
+- devices used (use appendix 1). - 02.
+Affix a dataplate on the door, specifying at least the following data: type of automation, name and address of manufacturer (responsible for commissioning), serial number, year of construction and CE mark. - 03.
+Permanently attach to the gate the label supplied in the pack, regarding the procedure for manual locking/release of the gearmotor. - 04.
+Compile and provide the automation owner with the declaration of conformity (use appendix 2). - 05.
+Prepare and provide the automation owner with the User's guide; for this purpose appendix "User's guide" may be used as an example (chapter 11.3). - 06.
+Prepare and provide the owner with the form "Maintenance schedule", containing all maintenance instructions for all devices in the automation. - 07.
 Before commissioning the automation, ensure that the owner is adequately informed of all associated risks and hazards.